3 percent down mortgages: A guide to your options

 1. Conventional 97

-Backed by Fannie Mae, the Conventional 97 mortgage program, sometimes referred to as 97 Percent LTV option, allows you to put just 3 percent down and finance 97 percent of the home (get the name now?).
+Backed by Fannie Mae, the Conventional 97 mortgage program, sometimes referred to as 97 Percent LTV option, allows you to put just 3 percent down and finance 97 percent of the home.

 The down payment doesn’t have to come from your savings — the funds can be a gift from a friend or relative, grant or other form of assistance.
-However, there are certain qualifications that must be met to obtain this mortgage, including:
+However, borrowers must meet certain qualifications to obtain this mortgage, including:

 - First-time homebuyer: At least one of the loan applicants must be a first-time homebuyer or not have owned a home in the past three years.